 But as impressive as those athletic feats are, they’re not his greatest accomplishment, according to his mom, Nikki.
 From his early years in foster care through his being adopted by his aunt and uncle to his high school triumphs, Armoni has struggled with reading.
 But there, too, his perseverance and determination have helped him succeed.

 Armoni worked hard in school.
 But from the beginning, he had trouble with reading.
 According to his mom, his teachers weren’t always sure that he could do better.
 But his parents and he were sure he could succeed if he could get special help with his reading issues.

 In fourth grade, Armoni was diagnosed with not only , but also and .
 He was prescribed medication, which helped his focus.
 But reading was still a battle.
 “When I found out about dyslexia, I thought at first that I was stupid,” remembers Armoni.
 “Then I realized I just learn differently, sometimes think differently.
 But I knew I was smart in math and history, and I was a smart kid.”

 Finally, in his first year of high school, Armoni began working with experts in the national Take Flight program.
-During two years of intense one-on-one therapy, he worked every other day with instructors on the five basic skills of effective reading and learned a new way to read.
+During two years of intense one-on-one therapy, he worked every other day with instructors on the six basic skills of effective reading and learned a new way to read.
 That made a huge difference.